aleshaleksey/fansys23/quick-start.md

 + Evasion is generally equal to [Dex] + [Size modifier]
 + Deflection is granted by blades which can be used to parry, and certain abilities.

 In general, the higher the hit the better (See "[Base Rules: Hit Threshold (HiT)](base-rules.md#hit-threshold-(hit)").
-A level one character can expect to have HiT 16 when equipped.
+A level one character can expect to have HiT 16 when kitted up.

 ___
 #### Attack bonuses and thresholds